biocorecrg/ropes-linux-mop2-2023/_sources/mop2_practical.rst.txt

 Now, we would look at the alignments in IGV (genome browser) together with the stats reported in the multiQC html to decide if we have enough quality data to proceed with the polyA tail length estimation and RNA modification detection analysis.
 Due to time limitations, here you should decide if we can proceed or not only based on the multiQC report.

 - **Question 5:** Do we have enough data in all samples to proceed to the downstream analysis?
-Why?

 .. image:: images/report1.png
   :width: 700